MicrosoftDocs/win32/desktop-src/WmiSdk/swbemsink-oncompleted.md

 ---
-Description: 'The OnCompleted event of an SWbemSink object is triggered when an asynchronous call is complete.
-This event indicates to the client application, the result of an asynchronous operation, and provides error information when the asynchronous call fails.'
+Description: The OnCompleted event of an SWbemSink object is triggered when an asynchronous call is complete.
+This event indicates to the client application, the result of an asynchronous operation, and provides error information when the asynchronous call fails.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '2723185d-5b8b-4cc7-ada3-51c3275272a9'
+ms.assetid: 2723185d-5b8b-4cc7-ada3-51c3275272a9
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'ISWbemSinkEvents::OnCompleted event'
+title: ISWbemSinkEventsOnCompleted event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # ISWbemSinkEvents::OnCompleted event